DovidBaars/book-store/README.md

     PASSWORD
     CLIENT_ID
 2. cd api && npm run login
-3. The returned credentials IdToken is used as the Bearer token in requests
+3. The returned credential IdToken is used as the Bearer token in requests

 **Deploy**